 Mother & Daughter Wild Camping Immersion

 This immersion is designed to celebrate and honour the Mother & Daughter relationship.
-Our time will be spent learning and practising Earth skills & bushcraft, all nifty little tricks that will not only enliven your future camping trips, but transform our relationship with the bigger Mother Earth.
+Our time will be spent learning and practising Earth skills & bushcraft, all nifty little tricks that will not only enliven your future camping trips, but also transform our relationship with the greater Mother Earth.

 What we'll get up to: